Dhghomon/easy_rust/README.md

 It prints `The character "Billy" is 15 years old.` Much easier!

 Now comes the builder pattern.
 We will have many Billys, so we will keep the default.
 But a lot of other characters will be only a bit different.
-The builder pattern lets us use very small methods to change one value each time.
+The builder pattern lets us chain very small methods to change one value each time.
 Here is one such method for `Character`:

 ```rust
 fn height(mut self, height: u32) -> Self {    // 🚧